 The village has committed to protecting its 42-acre part of the forest.
 This area is extra-valuable because it borders the 4,900-acre Tinompok Forest Reserve.
 These forests are home to several kinds of civet cats, monkeys, endemic squirrels, barking deer, and many plants used in traditional medicine.

 The community will use a Seacology grant to support two initiatives to diversity villagers’ livelihoods: aquaponic agriculture to grow vegetables and fish, and ecotourism.

 The village is well positioned to develop small-scale tourism, because it is only about a two-hour drive inland from the coastal city of Kota Kinabalu.
 In addition to the stunning rainforest, the area has a rich cultural history.
 Community members will rejuvenate a small jungle trail that passes key cultural heritage sites, including artifacts from the area’s history of headhunting.
 An abandoned hut is being turned into a place where visitors can stay overnight.
-The new multipurpose hall aids both ventures by providing a place to welcome tourists, hold community meetings, and store supplies.
+The new multipurpose hall provides a place to welcome tourists, hold community meetings, and store supplies.

 Our local project partners are the PUSAKAG Training Center and the Tiong Karanaan Village Association.